tspivey/tdsr/readme.md

 1. Assuming the repository is in ```~/tdsr```, run:
 `~/tdsr/tdsr`
 and it should start speaking.

+##Installation on Linux

+1. Install Python 3 and Speech Dispatcher.
+They should be available from your package manager.
+You may also need to install Speech Dispatcher's Python bindings, if they were packaged separately by your distro.
+1. Follow the rest of the instructions for Mac OS X, starting with "Clone this repository".

 ##Terminal setup
 Open Terminal preferences, under Profiles check Use Option as Meta key.